NICK PERKINS

 "CAFÉ IN ERITREA"

-03'11"
+03'11" / RBO#

-"...The Eritreans
+"...The

-90 years of Italian colonialism, they were not
+After 90 years of Italian colonialism, they were not

-given independence but were instead handed over
+given independence but were instead handed over to

-thank for this.
-The U.N. made the arrangement on
+The U.N. made the arrangement on the basis of ethnic

-Eritrea and Northern Ethiopia.
-Like a misguided
+links between Southern Eritrea and Northern Ethiopia.

+wrong...
 Anyway, one day, I was sitting in a little café

 sheltering from the rain in Eritrea..."

-RBO SPECIAL: "IN
+RBO

 ESSAY 4: